Starting a new blog (and business) is an exciting time. But before you launch your blog, make sure you’re ready!

 Set up a business account at Pinterest

-Once your website is built and you have content, it’s time to start getting traffic to your blog posts.
+Once your website is built and you have content, it’s time to get traffic to your blog posts.
 The best way I’ve found to get traffic is from Pinterest.

 Other than Google and YouTube, Pinterest is the 3rd biggest search engine, so you’re going to want to make sure people can find you here.